9 things designers do that they'd never admit

 We designers are a fickle bunch of people.
 We live and breathe design, but it's a very precise and individual experience bringing an idea into being.
 So it's not surprising that we can get a little bit cagey when it comes to our sources of inspiration, design practices, or little habits and superstitions.

 Of course, everyone is different, and you may not recognise all of these traits in yourself.
-But we reckon there's a good deal of commonality across the profession, whether you'er an illustrator, creative director or graphic designer.
+But we reckon there's a good deal of commonality across the profession, whatever your creative disciplines.

 So read on to see some of the most common things designers do that they don't want to admit to, and let us know in the comments if we've missed any obvious ones...